DavesCodeMusings/CloudPi/docs/document-structure.md

-# How This Document is Structured
+# How the Documentation is Structured
 Life is short.
 Time is a precious commodity.
 I don't want to waste yours with a bunch of meaningless drivel.
 To that end, I've structured the Cloud Pi documentation in a way that gets the important bits up front and lets you know when it's okay to skip steps and what the consequences will be.

 # Can I Skip This?